 If you’re travelling on a budget, you can simply sleep in a tent at Port Olry Harbour Beach*.

 If you want sophisticated accommodation, you may have to go a bit outside Port Olry and come back up for a day trip.
 Check out these tips for Santo accommodations.

 Where is Port Olry and how to get there?

 Port Olry is on the northeast coast of the island of Espiritu Santo, in Vanuatu.
 The archipelago is between Australia and Fiji.
 There are direct flights from Brisbane to Luganville, the only town in Espiritu Santo.

 To go to Port Olry from Luganville, you can catch a taxi or hire a car.
 Pricewise, it’s cheaper to rely on the taxi as you won’t need it every day.

-Have you been to Santo?
-What were your favourite things to do in Port Olry?
-Leave a comment below!
+What are your favourite things to do in Port Olry?
+Share your experience in the comments below!

-If you liked this article, add it to your Pinterest board:
+If you liked this article about things to do in Port Olry, add it to your Pinterest board: